CVE-2025-8544 CVE-2025-8544

 To reproduce the vulnerability:

-Insert the payload in the second field: “Nome”
+» Insert the payload in the: “Nome” field;

-The /module/RegraAvaliacao/index page will load automatically and the payload will be triggered:
+The /module/RegraAvaliacao/index page will automatically load, triggering the malicious payload:

 CVE-2025-8544 Report